What to do, hear, see | March 8-14

 “Meaningful Mondays: Poets in the Courtyard” | Monday, March 13, 7 p.m.
 Arnold’s, downtown.

-If you are female and interested in writing, check out this series of gatherings and readings put on by Women Writing for a Change.
+If you are female and interested in writing, check out this series of gatherings and readings.
 Our March contributor Annette Wick is very much involved.

 MUSIC